-Incident reports regarding reported student misconduct are kept in the Office of Student Affairs and are managed by the Assistant Dean of Students and/or their designee, who acts as the Director of Community Standards, and their designees, known as conduct administrators.
+Incident reports regarding reported student misconduct are kept in the Office of Student Affairs and are managed by the Director of Community Standards, and/or their designees, known as conduct administrators.

 INVESTIGATION

 Upon receipt of an incident report, a case file is generated and assigned to a conduct administrator for investigation and resolution.
 In the case of incident reports that relate to student organizations, more than one conduct administrator may be assigned to investigate and resolve the case.
 The conduct administrator reviews the incident report to determine if there is enough information to suggest a policy violation occurred, and if so, reported policy violations are assigned.
 Should additional information be necessary to have a more complete incident report prior to an administrative hearing, the conduct administrator may conduct a preliminary investigation to obtain more information regarding the report, or they may refer the incident report to Public Safety to conduct further investigation.
 If the conduct administrator finds that the incident report does not contain information that reasonably suggests a policy violation occurred, the case may be closed without further action.